Combe, Dulverton: Humphrey Sydenham (1694–1757)

 Underneath are displayed on an escutcheon quarterly of four: 1st: Argent, three rams passant guardant sable (Sydenham); 2nd: Argent, a bend of fusils sable (Kittisford); 3rd: Chequy argent and sable (St Barbe); 4th: Gules, a bend between six cross crosslets or (?).

 Overall is an inescutcheon of pretence: Ermine, on a fesse sable a castle with three towers argent (Hill).
-These are the arms of the Hill family (later Hill baronets, and Viscount Hill) seated at Hawkstone Hall in the parish of Hodnet, Shropshire, since its purchase in 1556 by Sir Rowland Hill, MP.
+These are the arms granted to Sir Rowland Hill of Soulton (later born, by special grant after Sir Rowland's death by the Hill baronets, and Viscount Hill) seated on one prominent line at Hawkstone Hall in the parish of Hodnet, Shropshire.

 St. Barbe Sydenham (died 1799)

 St. Barbe Sydenham (died 1799), the only son of Humphrey Sydenham (died 1757), was the possessor of Combe in 1791.
 He married Ellery Williams, daughter of Sydenham Williams of Herrinston, Dorset.
 He died without male children, when Combe appears to have passed to his Sydenham cousin and heir male, apparently a descendant of his first cousin Floyer Sydenham (1710–1787), and left an only daughter Catherine Sydenham (died 1794), who in 1781 married Lewis-Dimoke Grosvenor Tregonwell of Anderson in Dorset, by whom she had a son St Barbe Tregonwell of Anderson.
 Combe passed to a cousin: